Homemade Tahini Recipe

 This easy homemade tahini recipe is so quick to make, takes just TWO ingredients, is less expensive than store-bought, and tastes WAY better!
 Make a double batch while you’re at it and store it in your fridge for several months to have on hand whenever you need it!

-The scenario you’re all familiar with: Really in the mood for some homemade hummus.
+The scenario you may be familiar with: You’re really in the mood for some homemade hummus.
 Garbanzo beans?
 Check.
 Olive oil?
 Check.
 Lemons?
 Check.
 Garlic?
 Check.
 Tahini paste?
-Dang it.
+Aw, dang it.
+Well don’t let that stop you again.
+Tahini is not only super simple to make, but homemade is cheaper than store-bought and it tastes better!

 What is Tahini?